 25) At Home With Natalie

 Mother of five Natalie Lesnefsky is a lifestyle and DIY blogger and YouTuber who specializes in chic-and-simple party planning.
-She uses her expertise to create the perfect party by taking store-bought goodies like cakes and snacks, and transforming them into creative centerpieces that kids love.
+She uses her expertise to create the perfect parties by taking store-bought goodies like cakes and snacks and transforming them into creative centerpieces that kids love.